Snowmobile Stats and Facts

 - Snowmobile clubs and associations raise over $3,000,000 for charities each year.

-- There are over 4 million people who indicate that they go snowmobiling on a regular basis, and over 90% of these people agree that snowmobiling is a fun family sport.
+- When surveyed millions of Canadians indicated that they go snowmobiling on a regular basis, and over 90% agreed that they view snowmobiling as a fun family sport.

-- Surveys indicate many people are interested in snowmobiling but aren’t sure where or how to get started.
+- Surveys also indicate many people are interested in snowmobiling but aren’t sure where or how to get started.
 Recently when non-snowmobilers were asked what their interest in snowmobiling was on a scale of 1 to 10, the average was 9!
-To help snowmobilers introduce their friends, neighbors, co-workers and family members to snowmobiling and bring them out for a ride many clubs and associations now participate in the International Take A Friend Snowmobiling Week, usually held in February.
+To help snowmobilers introduce their friends, neighbors, co-workers and family members to snowmobiling and bring them out for a ride many clubs and associations now participate in the International Take A Friend Snowmobiling Week each February.
 Check out our coming events page for details!

-- The snowmobile was invented in Quebec during the 1920s.
-Nowadays over 130,000 snowmobiles are being produced each year by several manufacturers, and these snowmobiles are used for both utility and recreational purposes in many countries around the world.
-Sales continue be strong throughout Canada, as well as the United Sates, Finland, Sweden, Norway, Russia, and even Japan!
+- The snowmobile was invented in Quebec, Canada during the 1920s.
+Nowadays over 130,000 snowmobiles are produced each year by several manufacturers, and these snowmobiles are used for both utility and recreational purposes in many countries around the world.
+Sales continue be strong in Canada, the United Sates, Finland, Sweden, Norway, Russia, and even Japan!

-- Studies have shown that most animals show no dramatic changes in their behavior due to snowmobile activities.
-There are some animals that do appear to be affected, such as the Southern Lakes Caribou here in the Yukon, however most snowmobilers are well aware of this and voluntarily take steps to reduce their impact.
-In fact, many snowmobile clubs associations are actively involved in several wildlife preservation, recovery and education programs.
+- Studies have shown that most animals show no dramatic changes in their behavior due to nearby snowmobile activities.
+There are some animals that do appear to be affected, such as the Southern Lakes Caribou here in the Yukon, however the vast majority of snowmobilers are well aware of this and voluntarily take steps to reduce their impact.
+In fact, many snowmobile clubs and associations are actively involved in various wildlife preservation, recovery and education programs.

 - Recent surveys show a nearly 50/50 split between the number of snowmobilers who typically ride directly from their residence and snowmobilers who typically truck or trailer their snowmobile to a staging area.